pixelhumain/GoGoCartoJs/docs/how-to-contribute/5-App-state-mode.md

 In the code
 ------------
-There is a class called `HistoryState` and an `HistoryModule` to create and record of the current `HistoryState`
+There is an `HistoryState` class and an `HistoryModule` class to create and record the current `HistoryState`

-The `RouterModule` load the initial url and parse it to determine the proper `HistoryState`
+The `RouterModule` loads the initial URL and parses it to determine the proper `HistoryState`

 Mode, State and DataType are managed by a dedicated Manager (`src/js/managers/data-type.manager.ts` for example)